People sometimes find themselves charged with a crime they allegedly committed a long time ago.

 Even if the offense was committed a long time ago, as long as it is within the statute of limitations, the involved parties can still take legal action.

-The statute of limitations is a law which sets the maximum time period in which legal proceedings have to be initiated, from the date of the alleged offense.
+The statute of limitations is a law that sets the maximum time period in which legal proceedings have to be initiated, from the date of the alleged offense.
 This means that there is a maximum period in which charges can be brought against you.
 When the statute of limitations has expired, you cannot be charged for the crime.

 In New South Wales, the Limitation Act 1969 operates as a form of protection for the defendant.
 It is a statutory bar preventing a person from bringing charges after a substantially long period of time.
 This is to discourage delayed litigation, as issues could arise with the availability and accuracy of evidence or witnesses when a long time has passed.
 Hence, the limitation period was implemented to bring about equity and justice to all parties and the effective administration of justice.